 \bprop If $f$ is satisfies the rapid derivative growth condition, if $0\in \fat$, and if $\tau \in (0,\underline{\al}_2 )$ then, for every $ t > \rho / \hat{\tau}$, there exists $M_t$ such that \beq \pft \1 (w)\leq M_t \quad \text{and}\quad \lim_{w\to\infty} \pft \1 (w) =0 \quad , \quad w\in \jul \, , \eeq \eprop

-Once having property \eqref{13/3 2}, one can develop a full thermodynamic formalism provided that the function $f$ is topologically hyperbolic and expanding.
+Once having property \eqref{13/3 2}, one can develop a full thermodynamic formalism provided that the function $f$ is \ehyp and expanding.
 The first issue is again about the existence of conformal measures.
 It is taken care of by Theorem~\ref{t120200730}.
-Therefore, for topologically hyperbolic and expanding meromorphic functions satisfying the hypotheses of Proposition~\ref{prop bdd and decay}, we have good conformal measures for all $t> \Th$.
+Therefore, for \ehyp and expanding meromorphic functions satisfying the hypotheses of Proposition~\ref{prop bdd and decay}, we have good conformal measures for all $t> \Th$.